-Excellence in teaching is an important component for promotion to non-tenure Associate Professor in Department of Medicine.
-Examples of this achievement include but are not limited to leading or participating in didactic courses; mentorship of medical students, residents, graduatestudents and/or postdoctoral fellows; development of novel materials; and teaching in diverse components of the MD and/or GME program.
+Professor in Internal Medicine.
+Examples of achievement in this area include but are not limited to didactic courses; mentorship of medical students, residents, graduate students and/or postdoctoral fellows; development of novel materials; and teaching in diverse components of the MD and/or GME program.
 These activities must be supported by objective, systematic evaluation by students and/or residents taught or mentored by the faculty member.
-Additionally, systematic evaluation by senior faculty within the department and by faculty within other divisions and/or departments in which the candidate has played an active teaching role areconsidered.
+Additionally, systematic evaluation by senior faculty within the department and by faculty withinother divisions and/or departments in which the candidate has played an active teaching role areconsidered.